Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Data_Collection_Rule_2](Images/DCRLogIngestion_Data_Collection_Rule_2.png)

-First, click "**Create a new Data Collection Rule**" beleow the Data Collection Rule field.
+First, click "**Create a new Data Collection Rule**" below the Data Collection Rule field.
 Then enter "**EntraSignInLogsDCR**" for the name in the window that appears on the right.
 Ensure the Subscription, Resource Group, and Region all look correct, then click "**Done**".

 ![DCRLogIngestion_Data_Collection_Rule_3](Images/DCRLogIngestion_Data_Collection_Rule_3.png)